 The region of South Limburg in the Netherlands is high on my list for only one reason: it dares to market its cultural identity to tourists instead of letting tourists define what the region should be known for.
-That’s how you build a successful sustainable cultural tourism strategy and I hope the rest of the world begins to pick up on that soon.
+That’s how you build a thriving sustainable cultural tourism strategy, and I hope the rest of the world begins to pick up on that soon.

 14. Tennant Creek (Australia)

-If you want to learn more about Aboriginal culture in Australia, Tennant Creek is the place to visit (particularly to know more about the culture of the aboriginal Warumungu people).
+If you want to learn more about Aboriginal culture in Australia, Tennant Creek is the place to visit (particularly to know more about the aboriginal Warumungu people).

-We tend to see Australia as a big outdoorsy tourism destination and culture probably doesn’t come to mind immediately (unless you’re thinking about famous landmarks like the Sydney Opera House), but there’s been a tremendous effort to reignite the interest of tourists around the aboriginal culture.
+We tend to see Australia as a big outdoorsy tourism destination.
+Culture probably doesn’t come to mind immediately (unless you’re thinking about famous landmarks like the Sydney Opera House).
+But there’s been a tremendous effort to reignite the interest of tourists around the aboriginal culture.

 When in Tennant Creek, one of the places you absolutely must visit is the Nyinkka Nyunyu Art & Culture Centre where local Aboriginal people teach you about the Warumungu culture.